14 Health Foods that aren’t Healthy

 12. Dried Fruit

-Healthier Alternative: Opt for 100% dried fruit with no added oils, sugars or sulphite, to ensure that you are truly eating nature’s candy.
+Healthier Alternative: Opt for 100% dried fruit with no added oils, sugars or sulfite, to ensure that you are truly eating nature’s candy.

 13. Multi-Grain Bread

 Multigrain breads are just that, bread made with multiple grains.
 These types of bread say nothing about the processing of the grains or the additional ingredients the bread contains.
-Breads made with multiple grains are not any more nutritious than any white bread made of refined flour; once the brand and the germ have been removed most of the nutritional value has been lost as well.
+Bread made with multiple grains are not any more nutritious than any white bread made of refined flour; once the brand and the germ have been removed most of the nutritional value has been lost as well, making it another one of the health foods that aren’t healthy after all.

 14. Fat-Free Anything